-After winning numerous national and international competitions and awards, such as the Princess Christina Concours (1st prize, 2010), the International Solo Bach Competition in London (1st prize, 2012), the Grommek Prize at the Kronberg Festival in Germany, and the Kersjes Prize in the Netherlands, Niek's career received a major boost in 2018 when he won first prize at the National Violin Competition “Oskar Back.”
-Since then, he has performed as a soloist with many Dutch orchestras, including the Amsterdam Sinfonietta, Radio Philharmonic Orchestra, Philharmonie Zuid-Nederland, and the Concertgebouw Chamber Orchestra, with whom he recorded his debut album Obsession” in 2022 for Channel Classics / Outhere Music.
+After winning numerous national and international competitions and awards, such as the Princess Christina Concours (1st prize, 2010), the International Solo Bach Competition in London (1st prize, 2012), the Grommek Prize at the Kronberg Festival in Germany, and the Kersjes Prize in the Netherlands, Niek's career took off in 2018 when he won first prize in the "Oskar Back" National Violin Competition.
+Since then, he has appeared as soloist with many Dutch orchestras, including the Amsterdam Sinfonietta, the Radio Philharmonic Orchestra, the Philharmonie Zuid-Nederland, and the Concertgebouw Chamber Orchestra, with whom he recorded his debut album "Obsession" in 2022 for Channel Classics / Outhere Music.

-A particular highlight in Niek's career was his recent return as a soloist with the Rotterdam Philharmonic Orchestra, where he performed Max Bruch's Scottish Fantasy in three concerts at the Rotterdam Doelen and the Concertgebouw Amsterdam.
-Other recent projects include performances with the Deutsche Radio Philharmonie (featuring works by Paganini, Bruch, and Schumann), the Deutsche Kammerakademie Neuss with Isabelle van Keulen (Mozart, Schnittke), the Israel Chamber Orchestra (Schumann), and the Royal Bangkok Symphony Orchestra (Bruch).
-He has also given duo recitals with fortepianist Kristian Bezuidenhout at the Concertgebouw Amsterdam.
+A highlight of Niek's career was his recent return as soloist with the Rotterdam Philharmonic Orchestra, where he performed Max Bruch's "Scottish Fantasy" in three concerts at Rotterdam's Doelen and Amsterdam's Concertgebouw.
+Other recent projects include performances with the Deutsche Radio Philharmonie (works by Paganini, Bruch, and Schumann), the Deutsche Kammerakademie Neuss with Isabelle van Keulen (Mozart, Schnittke), the Israel Chamber Orchestra (Schumann), and the Royal Bangkok Symphony Orchestra (Bruch).
+He has also given duo recitals with pianofortist Kristian Bezuidenhout at the Amsterdam Concertgebouw.

 Niek has a particular affinity for the music of Robert Schumann, who fascinates him both as a composer and a person.
 Schumann’s three violin sonatas and his rarely performed violin concerto are central to Niek's repertoire.
 In 2023, he released an album of Schumann's violin sonatas with pianist Ben Kim on the Channel Classics / Outhere Music label, which received 5-star reviews from Trouw, Nederlands Dagblad, and Music Magazine Diapason.